New country, provider, ASN, or network type matters more than another duplicate cloud node.

 Agent flow

-Bootstrap in four steps
+Bootstrap in five steps

 Preview coverage value